 You can view the entire text of Accounting Policy of the company for the latest year.

-Year End :2023-03
+Year End :2024-03

 1 COMPANY INFORMATION

-Jindal Photo Limited ('the Company') is a Public Listed Company incorporated under the Companies Act,1956 and regulated by Ministery of Corporate Affairs ('MCA') and the Securities and Exchange Board of India (SEBI).
+JindaL Photo Limited ('the Company') is a Public Listed Company incorporated under the Companies Act,1956 and regulated by Ministery of Corporate Affairs ('MCA') and the Securities and Exchange Board of India (SEBI).
 It is a Core Investment Company (CIC) engaged in the Business of holding Investments in the Secuirties of Group Companies and providing Mangement Consultancy.

-These standalone financial statements of the Company have been prepared in accordance with the Indian Accounting Standards as per the Companies (Indian Accounting Standards) Rules 2015 as amended and notified under Section 133 of the Companies Act, 2013 ("the Act"), in conformity with the accounting principles generally accepted in India and other relevant provisions of the Act.
+These standalone financial statements of the Company have been prepared in accordance w'th the Indian Accounting Standards as per the Companies (Indian Accounting Standards) Rules 2015 as amended and notified under Section 133 of the Companies Act, 2013 ("the Act"), in conformity with the accounting principles generally accepted in India and other relevant provisions of the Act.
 Any application guidance/ clarifications/ directions issued by RBI or other regulators are implemented as and when they are issued/ applicable.

 2.2 Functional and presentation currency